Thursday, January 13, 2022

 2023 Toyota Voxy

 Now, let's talk about the new interior.
 Beginning on the driver's side, the dashboard saw the climate control repositioned below the touch screen while the gear lever, which takes charge of its CVT, gets a redesign for this generation.
-Although nothing special, it still works as most minivans should and user-friendly as usual.
-The one thing to watch out for is its T-Connect service with the "Hey, Toyota" voice control feature that works like the Amazon Alexa.
+Although nothing special, it still works as most minivans should and is user-friendly as usual.
+The one thing to watch out for is its T-Connect service with the "Hey, Toyota" voice control feature that works like Amazon Alexa.
 This spells trouble for those sitting in its sweet spot.
 On the plus side, there's wi-fi connectivity on it.

 In terms of space, because it's wider and higher than the previous model, it's surprisingly roomier than ever, which isn't too shabby for a three-row minivan of its size.
-The seven-seater variant is the easiest to live with because of its easy access towards the third-row seats, enough to hit its sweet spot of course.
+The seven-seater variant is the easiest to live with because of its easy access to the third-row seats, enough to hit its sweet spot of course.
 Best of all, you can even spec it with ottoman seats, which is perfect for those who can't afford an Alphard.
 The eight-seater variant, meanwhile, is the ultimate expression of a family carrier but it's guaranteed to give you some muscle aches while trying to get through the third-row seats when Mom and Dad stuffed the second-row seats with ISOFIX child seats.
 Ouch.

 For added convenience, the all-new Noah and Voxy minivans received a Toyota-first Power Back Door Switch, which is located on one of the slides, and the world's first Free Stop Back Door that can be manually held in the middle position.